12 Reasons Why Peace Lily is Dying and How to Resolve Them

 How to fix it

-Position the Peace Lily in a more shaded spot or instal a light curtain to protect it from hot direct sunlight to prevent its eventual death.
+Place your Peace Lily in a more shaded spot or instal a light curtain to protect it from hot direct sunlight to prevent its death.

 8. Incorrect watering

-Incorrect watering; either overwatering (soggy soil) or underwatering Peace Lily will result in yellow and drooping leaves and eventual death of the plant.
+Incorrect watering; either overwatering or underwatering Peace Lily will result in yellow and drooping leaves which may cause the plant to begin dying.

 Underwatering implies that there is too little moisture in the soil and therefore, the plant has no water to take up to the leaves.
 Thus, the leaves droop and eventually die if the situation is not corrected.